Darrious/TicTacToe-Documentation/materials.markdown

 ## Compiler

-In order to run the program, you will need to download and install a compiler for C++.
-There are many of these available for free but my personal choice is [Code::Blocks](http://www.codeblocks.org/downloads).
+In order to run the program, you will need to download and install a IDE/compiler for C++.
+It is possible to compile C++ code without one, but that is only recommended for advanced users.
+There are many compilers available for free but my personal choice is [Code::Blocks](http://www.codeblocks.org/downloads).

 ---

-<sup><span style="color:grey">Copyright © 2018 Darrious Barger.
+<sup><span style="color:grey">Copyright © 2020 Darrious Barger.
 Distributed by an [MIT license](https://opensource.org/licenses/MIT).</span></sup>